 The Company recognizes compensation expense equal to the grant-date fair value for all stock-based payment awards that are expected to vest.
 This expense is recorded on a straight-line basis over the requisite service period of the entire award, unless the awards are subject to performance conditions, in which case the Company recognizes compensation expense over the requisite service period of each separate vesting tranche.
 The Company determines the grant-date fair value of its restricted stock and stock unit awards using the fair market value of its stock on the grant date, unless the awards are subject to market conditions, in which case the Company utilizes a binomial-lattice model (i.e., Monte Carlo simulation model).
 The Monte Carlo simulation model utilizes multiple input variables to determine the stock-based compensation expense.
-For grants with market conditions made in the year ended December 31, 2013, the Company utilized an historical volatility of 32.23%, a 0% dividend yield and a risk-free interest rate of 0.36%.
-The historical volatility was based on the most recent 2.61-year period for the Company and the components of the peer group.
+For grants with market conditions made in the year ended December 31, 2014, the Company utilized an historical volatility of 31.55%, a 0% dividend yield and a risk-free interest rate of 0.79%.
+The historical volatility was based on the most recent 2.75-year period for the Company and the components of the peer group.
 The stock price projection for the Company and the components of the peer group assumes a 0% dividend yield.
 This is mathematically equivalent to reinvesting dividends in the issuing entity over the performance period.
 The risk-free interest rate is equal to the yield, as of the measurement date, of the zero-coupon U.S. Treasury bill that is commensurate with the remaining performance measurement period.

 No stock appreciation rights have been granted under the Company's existing stock plans.
+The Company has not granted any options to purchase common stock since 2006.